AgileRL/AgileRL/CONTRIBUTING.md

 All members of the AgileRL community are expected to follow the [Code of Conduct](https://github.com/AgileRL/AgileRL/blob/main/CODE_OF_CONDUCT.md).

 ## Your First Contribution

-AgileRL is nascent, and so there is a lot of scope to contribute on what you find interesting.
-You can have a big impact on the framework now and get involved in our exciting early development.
+There is a lot of scope to contribute on what you find interesting, and your contributions can have a real impact on the framework.
-Please feel free to suggest new, crazy ideas and have a go at the coolest RL implementations you can think of.
-We expect the GitHub Issue tracker to fill up with bugs, improvements and feature requests, so please take a look there too.

-Some early suggestions for contributions we think would add value to AgileRL include adding more RL algorithms and evolvable network types, parallelising and benchmarking training, writing documentation, and general improvements to current implementations.
+We always appreciate new algorithms, features, and improvements for RL and LLM training.
+Whether you want to implement a cutting-edge paper, optimize existing code, or improve our docs - there's room for it all.
+Feel free to suggest new ideas and check the GitHub Issue tracker for bugs, improvements, and feature requests.

 Contributing to an open source project for the first time?
-You can learn how from this great resource, https://www.firsttimersonly.com/.
+You can learn how from [this great resource](https://www.firsttimersonly.com/).

 ## Getting started
 ### How to contribute
 If you've noticed a bug or have a feature request, [make one](https://github.com/agilerl/agilerl/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

-For something that is bigger than a one or two line fix:
+To make a code contribution:

 1. Create your own fork of the code.
+2. Create a new branch from the `nightly` branch for your changes.
-2. Do the changes in your fork.
+3. Do the changes in your fork.
-4. Run the tests by running `pytest tests`
+4. Run the tests with `pytest tests`
 5. Make the test pass.
 6. Commit your changes.
 Please use an appropriate commit prefix.
 If your pull request fixes an issue specify it in the commit message.
-7. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request **to the `nightly` branch**.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 #### Pre-commit hooks
 Checks will be run automatically by the CI on code pushed to the AgileRL repository.
 These checks can also be run locally with the following steps: